Moonshine (Savage song)

-"Moonshine" is a song by New Zealand rapper Savage featuring Senegalese-American singer Akon, released in 2005 as the second single from Savage's debut studio album, Moonshine (2005).
+"Moonshine" is a song by New Zealand rapper Savage featuring Senegalese-American singer Akon, released in March 2005 as the second single from Savage's debut studio album, Moonshine (2005).
 It was also included on Savage's 2008 album, Savage Island.
-The song spent seven weeks at the top of the New Zealand singles chart and placed third overall on New Zealand's year-end chart for 2005.
-In Australia, the song was released on 7 November 2005 and reached number nine on the ARIA Singles Chart.
+The song spent seven weeks atop of the New Zealand Singles Chart and placed third overall on New Zealand's year-end chart for 2005.
+In Australia, the song was released in November 2005 and reached number nine on the ARIA Singles Chart.

 Remix and music video

 The official remix, the "West Coast Remix", features Akon, Gangsta Rkdd of Boo-Yaa T.R.I.B.E., & Monsta Ganjah of The Regime.
 A music video was produced to promote the single.